ebisu-flashcards/flashcards-core/.github/ISSUE_TEMPLATE/bug_report.md

  - If cloned from GitHub, which branch:

 **Additional context**
-Add any other context about the problem here.
+Add any other context about the problem here, anything special the maintainers might want to know about.